mifi/mifi.no/docs/hot-springs/hot-springs.md

+---
+tags: [travel, hot springs, japan, iceland]
+---
 # Hot springs

 There are many natural hot springs around the world.
 Especially in countries like Japan, Iceland and New Zealand.
 Here I will document my favorites.

 ## Japan

 in Japan, hot spring baths are called onsen.
 Try to go to one of the local (non-touristy) public onsen.
+They are affordable and an authentic experience.
 No need to stay in a fancy resort to use the onsen!

 ## Iceland